Noah-J-Williams/YourCloset-Client/README.md

 }`

 ## /data
-a get request to /data will return all of the clothing items for a logged in user
+a get request to /data will return all of the clothing items for a logged-in user

 a post request to /data will add a new clothing item with `{